USF-Net: A Unified Spatiotemporal Fusion Network for Ground-Based Remote Sensing Cloud Image Sequence Extrapolation: Introduction

-The task of ground-based remote sensing cloud image sequence extrapolation is fundamentally a deterministic spatiotemporal prediction problem.
-Advancing the state-of-the-art (SOTA) requires addressing two core technical challenges: a) developing models with the capacity to represent the complex, nonlinear, and multi-scale morphological variations of clouds, and b) achieving this with algorithms that can efficiently capture long-range spatiotemporal dependencies to meet the real-time inference demands of practical applications.
+Advancing the state-of-the-art (SOTA) in cloud extrapolation requires addressing two fundamental challenges: (a) modeling the complex, nonlinear, and multi-scale morphological deformations of clouds, and (b) efficiently capturing long-range spatiotemporal dependencies to satisfy the real-time inference constraints of industrial applications.

-Existing methodologies have sought to address these challenges through two primary avenues: traditional frameworks and, more recently, deep learning-based approaches.
-Traditional frameworks, which often rely on linear models embedded with vector field representations (e.g., optical flow~\cite{Intro10}, similarity maximization~\cite{Intro11}).
-However, these methods often suffer from excessive computational overhead and insufficient nonlinear feature representation capabilities, resulting in substantial performance degradation under complex atmospheric conditions.
+Existing methodologies fall into two primary paradigms: traditional optical flow frameworks and deep learning-based approaches.
+Traditional methods, often relying on vector field representations and similarity maximization, are frequently hampered by excessive computational overhead and limited capacity to represent nonlinear features, leading to performance degradation under complex atmospheric conditions~\cite{Intro10, Intro11}.

-In response, deep learning techniques have garnered significant attention in spatiotemporal sequence prediction research.
-Numerous studies have highlighted the effectiveness of recurrent neural networks (RNNs)~\cite{Intro12}, a classical deep learning algorithm for sequential data processing, in modeling spatiotemporal features.
-Subsequently, long short-term memory (LSTM) networks~\cite{Intro14}, as RNN variants, have been successfully applied to capture the temporal dynamics of cloud motion due to their ability to maintain long-range temporal dependencies~\cite{Intro13, PredRNN, PredRNN++}.
-To mitigate the inherent sequential computation constraints of LSTM-based methods, which limit parallelization efficiency, recent works have proposed hybrid architectures integrating convolutional neural networks (CNNs) with LSTM to enhance local spatial feature extraction~\cite{ConvLSTM}.
-Addressing the multi-scale variability inherent in ground-based cloud images, researchers have further developed multi-scale convolutional kernels to extract cloud morphological features across spatial resolutions hierarchically~\cite{Intro16, Intro17}.
-Some innovations like the Motion-Aware Unit (MAU) and various attention mechanisms have been introduced to capture motion patterns and long-range dependencies~\cite{MAU, Intro18, Intro19}.
+The advent of deep learning has shifted the paradigm toward data-driven spatiotemporal modeling.
+Recurrent Neural Networks (RNNs) ~\cite{Intro12} and their variants, such as Long Short-Term Memory (LSTM) networks~\cite{Intro14}, have been widely adopted for their ability to model temporal dynamics.
+To address the spatial limitations of standard RNNs, hybrid architectures like the Convolutional LSTM (ConvLSTM) were introduced to integrate spatial feature extraction with temporal memory~\cite{ConvLSTM}.
+Subsequent innovations have focused on multi-scale convolutional kernels to capture hierarchical cloud morphology and attention mechanisms to model global dependencies~\cite{Intro16, Intro17}.